President Trump 'So Happy' Black Unemployment Rate At A Historic Low

 The lowest in nearly 5 decades and a credit to @POTUS economic policies!! https://t.co/CvMQqrqd2M— Raj Shah (@RajShah45) January 5, 2018

-The record low unemployment rate for African-Americans comes after a year of strained relations between Trump, his administration and many in the black community including the lawmakers on Capitol Hill who represent their interests, specifically the Congressional Black Caucus.
+The record low unemployment rate for African-Americans comes after a year of strained relations between Trump, his administration and many in the black community including the lawmakers on Capitol Hill who represent its interests, specifically the Congressional Black Caucus.

-During the first year of his presidency, Trump used the bully pulpit to wade into a number of controversies some felt were racially charged.
-Two of the most prominent incidents include referring to NFL players protesting racial injustice during the national anthem as "sons of bitches" and blaming "both sides" for violence in Charlottesville, Va., where a white supremacist protest over the removal of a statue of Confederate general Robert E. Lee turned deadly.
+During the first year of his presidency, Trump used the bully pulpit to wade into a number of controversies that some felt were racially charged.
+Two of the most prominent incidents include referring to NFL players protesting racial injustice during the national anthem as "sons of b******" and blaming "both sides" for violence in Charlottesville, Va., where a white supremacist protest over the removal of a statue of Confederate Gen. Robert E. Lee turned deadly.

-In early December of last year, Trump's attendance at the opening of a state-sponsored civil rights museum in Mississippi caused controversy, including a highly-publicized decision by Rep. John Lewis, D-Ga., not to attend the event because Trump would be there.
+In early December, Trump's attendance at the opening of a state-sponsored civil rights museum in Mississippi caused controversy, including a highly publicized decision by Rep. John Lewis, D-Ga., not to attend the event because Trump would be there.
 Lewis was a young activist during many of the key moments of the civil rights movement more than a half-century ago, making him an icon of the movement in his own right.

-Also, last month, in a closely-watched special election in Alabama, African-Americans, including an eye-popping 98 percent of black women, delivered a stinging defeat to the president when they helped elect Democrat Doug Jones to the Senate over Trump's preferred candidate, Republican Roy Moore.
+Also, last month, in a closely watched special election in Alabama, African-Americans, including an eye-popping 98 percent of black women, delivered a stinging defeat to the president when they helped elect Democrat Doug Jones to the U.S. Senate over Trump's preferred candidate, Republican Roy Moore.
 Jones was sworn in this week and became the first Democratic senator to represent Alabama in decades.

-Following the highly publicized departure of White House staffer Omarosa Manigult Newman last month, there were renewed questions about the lack of diversity in Trump's inner circle.
+After the highly publicized departure of White House staffer Omarosa Manigult Newman, who is black, last month, there were renewed questions about the lack of diversity in Trump's inner circle.

 According to recent data from the Pew Research Center, only 10 percent of African-Americans approve of Trump's job performance.